Vbrawl/VOS/README.md

 # Known Issues

 * GCC can't compile unless you do `export PATH=/usr/libexec/gcc/x86_64-vos-linux-gnu/14.2.0/:$PATH`
-* Bootloader doesn't install correctly to the hard drive
+* Loopback is not up by default, to use 127.0.0.1 use `ifconfig lo up`

 # Requirements